 Enterprise app development tackles IT-products for conglomerates and corporations.
-Usually, an organization contacts an agency for development services — to design an individual solution specific to their business processes.
+Usually, an organization contacts an agency for mobile development services — to design an individual enterprise solution specific to their business processes.
 There may be a logistics or management-related issue unique to this company, and they want to get rid of it with the right enterprise software.

 Enterprise mobile app development helps big organizations deal with their business problems.
 It’s unique because of the needs of its target audience.
 With the scale of corporations and conglomerates come its own issues.

 For example, employee management may have expanded bureaucracy needs which are difficult to navigate.
 Some workers may require special permits, and others need to provide a much simpler document package.

 Another example is logistics.
 Small businesses operate on a local scale, hence the name “small”.
 Conglomerates have a complicated supply chain with separate departments.
 Keeping them in line is hard without proper software.
 A non-enterprise app won’t cut it.
 Keeping track of it all is a pain that can be managed thanks to software.

 Each company is different.
 From scale to needs to employee count, it’s important to keep in mind what type of enterprise app you want to make.
 Otherwise it’s easy to get lost in the details.
 We distinguish enterprise apps on a purpose-related basis.
 Let’s examine these types closer.